meteor/mobile-packages/packages/mdg:camera/README.md

 - `height` An integer that specifies the minimum height of the returned photo.
 - `quality` A number from 0 to 100 specifying the desired quality of JPEG encoding.
 - `correctOrientation` A boolean true or false specifies if the result image is oriented properly.
+- `sourceType` Set the source of the picture.
+Can be either of the three:
+  - Camera.PictureSourceType.PHOTOLIBRARY,
+  - Camera.PictureSourceType.CAMERA,
+  - Camera.PictureSourceType.SAVEDPHOTOALBUM,

 _more options can be found [here](http://docs.phonegap.com/en/edge/cordova_camera_camera.md.html#cameraOptions)_